 When your teacher assigns you to write a research paper on any given topic, there’s something you need to do even before writing or even starting to research the project.
 You need to write the paper’s title page.
 After all, it does go in the front!
 But how should you go about formatting and writing the title page?
 Are there certain rules to follow?
 Continue reading to learn how to compose a research paper title page.
-We will look at it from the APA paper formatting guidelines presented by WritingJobZ.

 How to Compose a Research Paper Title Page:

 - First, you need to use a white 8 ½ x 11” paper for the title page unless otherwise instructed.
 Don’t get all fancy using other colors or sizes of paper to stand out unless your teacher gives you permission.
 It would definitely make you stand out, but unless the teacher is good with it, you’ll be standing out for the wrong reason.